Looking for some fun things to do in Puerto Rico to add a unique twist to your Caribbean getaway?

 You can only do the zipline face down (superman-style).
 You’ll lie in a full-body harness facing downwards, holding onto the straps at your back, and shoot across a mountain valley.

 Whizzing across the winding rivers and lush forests way below is one hell of a rush.
 The zipline can reach speeds of up to 95mph, and is over 380m above the ground in some spots.
-So this not an activity for the faint-hearted.
+So this not an activity for the faint-hearted!
 But for adrenaline-pumping thrills, this adventure is a must for your Puerto Rico itinerary.
+There are plenty of others across the Caribbean, like the ziplines in Punta Cana, but Puerto Rico has the longest!

 3 – Farm to Table Experience at Frutos del Guacabo